Good Practice Terms for Registrars

-2. These Good Practice terms set out certain expectations regarding the provision of pricing and service information, data accuracy, technical and business competence, and the publication of information about charges and service levels.
+2. These Good Practice terms set out certain expectations, among other things, about provision of pricing and service information, data accuracy, technical and business competence, and the publication of information about charges and service levels.

 3. They apply to Accredited Registrars and are intended to benefit registrants who register their domains that way.